 How can you use music for wellbeing in the early years?

 Cache.org claims that “Children’s well-being is without doubt at the core of the Early Years Foundations Stage (EYFS)”, and this has been brought further into the limelight with the challenges of COVID-19.
-With so much change and uncertainty, it’s difficult to settle a child who is worrying.
+With so much change and uncertainty, it can be difficult to settle a child who is worrying.

 In this post, we explore how music is capable of supporting early wellbeing, the science to support this and the PANCo workers who are helping to achieve it.